Molnj/Advent_of_Code/README.md

 # Advent of Code 2021 challenge
 https://adventofcode.com/2021

-This project is dedicated to store my solutions of the AoC-2021 challenge.
+###This repository is dedicated to store my solutions of the AoC-2021 challenge - written in C.

 **Day01** - Counting number of increments between single values and their sliding sums.\